 Winnipeg First Aid is located in the heart of Winnipeg in the Osborne district.
 A number of amenities are available including free parking and nearby restaurants and shops.
 Enrolment can be completed via e-mail, telephone, or walk-ins at the main training office.

-About Winnipeg First Aid
+About First Aid and CPR Courses in Winnipeg

 First Aid and CPR Course Prices